liferay/liferay-docs/develop/tutorials/articles/130-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

 @product@ uses Apache Axis to make SOAP web services available.
 Since Axis requires a WSDD to make an app's remote services available via SOAP, you must build and deploy a WSDD for your app.
-To create your WSDD, Liferay provides the `buildWSDD` Gradle task as part of the WSDD Builder Gradle plugin.
-You must install this plugin in your app's project.
+To create your WSDD, you must install Liferay's WSDD Builder Gradle plugin in your app's project.
 How you do this, however, depends on what kind of project you have.
 For multi-module projects like a Service Builder project in a Liferay Workspace, you'll install the plugin via the workspace's `settings.gradle` file.
-This applies the WSDD Builder plugin in every module in the workspace that uses Service Builder (typically the `*-api` and `*-service` modules).
+This applies the WSDD Builder plugin to every module in the workspace that uses Service Builder (typically the `*-api` and `*-service` modules).
 If you have a standalone `*-service` module that uses Service Builder, however, you'll install the WSDD Builder plugin in the module's `build.gradle` file.

-The next section shows you how to install the WSDD builder in multi-module projects.
-If you have standalone module project, skip ahead to the section *Installing the WSDD Builder Plugin in a Standalone Module Project*.
+The next section shows you how to install the WSDD builder in a multi-module project.
+If you have a standalone module project, skip ahead to the section *Installing the WSDD Builder Plugin in a Standalone Module Project*.

 ### Installing the WSDD Builder Plugin in a Multi-module Project [](id=installing-the-wsdd-builder-plugin-in-a-multi-module-project)

-To install the WSDD Builder plugin in multi-module projects like a Service Builder project in a Liferay Workspace, do the following in the workspace's `settings.gradle` file:
+To install the WSDD Builder plugin in a multi-module project like a Service Builder project in a Liferay Workspace, do the following in the workspace's `settings.gradle` file:

-1. Add these imports to the top of the file:
+1. Add the `ServiceBuilderPlugin` and `WSDDBuilderPlugin` imports to the top of the file:

         import com.liferay.gradle.plugins.service.builder.ServiceBuilderPlugin
         import com.liferay.gradle.plugins.wsdd.builder.WSDDBuilderPlugin